EutechCybernetic/lucy-pro-documentation/uis.md

 ### Show QuickInfo
 Show a quick-info bubble near the ui element that was clicked on.
-You need to pick a quickinfo from the current UI bundle and specify any page input [parameters](axnparamconfig) that the selected quickinfo requires.
+You need to pick a quickinfo from the current UI bundle and specify any page input [parameters](uis.md#axnparamconfig) that the selected quickinfo requires.

 ### Query DataSource
-Query a [data source](datasources) in the current bundle and return the result of it.
+Query a [data source](datasources.md#datasources) in the current bundle and return the result of it.
-You can specify [parameters](axnparamconfig) to the data source.
+You can specify [parameters](uis.md#axnparamconfig) to the data source.

-Querying a datasource on an action is not very useful unless you plan on using it with [Javascript Library](javascript.md) later on.
+Querying a datasource on an action is not very useful unless you plan on using it with [javascript](uis.md#clientscript) later on.

 ### Navigate to Url
 Specify a url to navigate to.
 This url can be relative or absolute.
-You can also use [iviva Expression](ice) here including parameters like `baseurl` to get the base url of the current iviva installation.
+You can also use [iviva Expression](ice.md#ice) here including parameters like `baseurl` to get the base url of the current iviva installation.

 {% hint type="note" %}
     If you want to navigate to a page within iviva, your url should be of the from: `#{baseurl}/Apps/AppName/viewname` {% endhint %}